madskristensen/VsixGalleryExtension/README.md

 ---------------------------------------

-Get on the cutting edge by using the nighly builds of your favorite extensions from vsixgallery.com
+Get on the cutting edge by using the nightly builds of your favorite extensions from vsixgallery.com

 See the [change log](CHANGELOG.md) for changes and road map.